smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       document.

   * ``Decl *AssociatedDecl``:
-    Comments at the declaration site explain that this is "[a] template-like entity which owns the whole pattern being substituted.
-    This will usually own a set of template parameters, or in some cases might even be a template parameter itself."
+    Typically, this is the instantiation created by substituting the template argument for its parameter in the specialized template.
     In this case, it points at the ``ClassTemplateSpecializationDecl``, from which it is possible to navigate to the template.
-    [TODO: Clarify.]

   * The substituted ``QualType``, stored either as a trailing object or in ``ExtQualsTypeCommonBase::CanonicalType``, and available from the